metal-toolbox/flasher/docs/statemachine/README-action-statemachine.md

 Transition rules are the rules that define the required source states and conditions needed to move to a particular destination state when a particular transition type happens

 ### Check installed firmware
-Check firmware installed on component - if its equal - returns error, unless Task.Parameters.Force=true.
+Check firmware installed on component

 #### Source states
 * [poweredOnDevice](#poweredondevice)